lfoliveir4/dogs/README.md

 # Dogs

-### Dogs is a project made by origamid.
+### Dogs is a project made by origamid course.
 This project consists of teaching all the concepts of react hooks.

 In the project directory, you can run: